TRIAD with June Tyne - March 28

 This class is for the beginner to mid-skill experienced woodworker.
 Instructors are on hand to offer skills in the use of hand and power tools, safe use of equipment and project layout.
 There is a charge for this weekly class and class size is limited.

-Classes meet Tuesdays, Wednesdays and Thursdays at 9:30 AM.
+Classes meet Tuesdays, and Wednesdays at 9:30 AM.
 Students can only use the shop with an instructor present.

 YMCA Senior Program